Maintaining a successful school website – time for a tidy up?

 For more tips on the content of your site here are some other blogs you might like to read:

-If you feel its time to get your site update, have a look at the websites we offer: OneSite.
+If you feel its time to get your school website updated, have a look at the websites we offer: OneSite.